Nothingbagelz/FarmCraft-Mod/README.md

 70. FPS Monitor
 71. UnderMusic
 ***
-### I hope you find the modpack enjoyable, as I spent my own time and effort to into it.
+### I hope you find the modpack enjoyable, as I put my own time and effort to into it.
 ***